 Section 1: Event Details

 Event Name:

 Event Location:

 Event Dates/s:

 Time of Event: Set up: Start time: Finish time:

-Number of food outlets at event (include stalls, mobile vans and those operating from permanent premises): Temporary stalls: Please ensure all food Mobile food vans: I outlets complete the Tem Permanent premises: porary Food Premises Notification form
+Number of food outlets at event (include stalls, mobile vans and those operating from permanent premises): Temporary stalls: Mobile food vans: Permanent premises: Please ensure all food outlets complete the Temporary Food Premises Notification form

-Petting Zoo: YES 🗆 NO 🗆
+Petting Zoo: YES \(\square\) NO \(\square\)

 Section 2: Company Details

 Name of Company or Body Responsible for the Event:

 Street Address:

 Mailing Address:

 Business Telephone:

 Email:

+Section 2: Event Ownering De 40:10

-Section 3: Event Organiser Details
+Section 3: Event Organiser De tans

 Contact Name:

 Mailing Address:

 Business Telephone:

 After Hours Telephone:

 Mobile Telephone:

 Email:

-Confirmed Vendors - please fill out as many confirmed food stalls/vans/petting zoos as you can Name Contact Person and Phone Number
+Confirmed Vendors - please fill out as many confirmed food stalls/vans/petting zoos as you can Name Contact Person a and Phone Number

+Coation 5: Declaration

-Secti ion 5: Declaration • I acknowledge that the information I have provided is accurate and complete at the time of submission. • I am aware that forms not submitted will not receive approval, therefore should not be included in the event. • I understand that an inspection by an Environmental Health Officer may be undertaken on the day and that Officers have the power to prevent the ongoing sale of food where a risk and/or breaches are found.
-This may include discarding food that is out of temperature control, seizing equipment that may render food unsafe or unsuitable, preventing the sale of food until hand washing facilities are provided or a thermometer is available.
+ion I have provided is a ccurate and co omplete at the time of submission.

+I am aware that forms not submitted will not receive approval, therefore should not be included in the event.
+I understand that an inspection by an Environmental Health Officer may be undertaken on the day and that Officers have the power to prevent the ongoing sale of food where a risk and/or breaches are found.
+This

+- g equipment that may render food acilities are provided or a thermometer

+is s available. , ,

+Name: 1

-Name: Signed: Date:
+Signed: Date:

-Food Act 2001 - Section 86(1) Temporary Food Premises Notification
+Food Act 2001 - Section 86(1)

+Temporary Food Premises Notification

-Food Business Vendors and Petting Zoos Overview:
+Food Business Vendors and Petting Zoos

+Overview:

 Required for food sold/served at occasional events held on Council land.

 Procedure: